kenkendk/kvpsbutter/KVPSButter.S3/README.md

 Password: The S3 secretKey or password
 Bucket: Override for the bucket name, using the URL bucket name if not provided
 Prefix: Override for the path prefix, using the URL after bucket name if not provided
-ServiceUrl: The service URL if not using AWS S3
+ServiceUrl: The service URL if not using AWS S3,
+DisableGetObjectAttributes: Disables the use of GetObjectAttributes for metadata, using empty GetObject request instead
 ```